Students and Teaching

 To access, call 780-497-5555; for information, visit MacEwan.ca/StudentAffairs

 Student Conduct, Community Standards and Values

 MacEwan University believes every student has a voice to share ideas that enrich our learning community.
 With that right comes the responsibility to engage in respectful, considerate dialogue in which ideas and not individuals are challenged.
-Through the adoption and promotion of Restorative Practices, this unit provides and facilitates opportunities for MacEwan students to explore engaged citizenship and ethical conduct, and the values and responsibilities that belong to these.
-Student Conduct, Community Standards and Values further approaches academic integrity education strategically and holistically, in its relation to ethical values, moral standards, and engaged citizenship.
-On the belief that ethics require patient reflection and practice, it aims to facilitate and promote an experiential learning approach to ethics.
+Through the adoption and promotion of Restorative Practices, this unit provides and facilitates opportunities for MacEwan students to explore the values associated with engaged citizenship and ethical conduct, and also provides support to the Office of Conduct, Community Standards and Values, Academic Integrity.

 MacEwan University is a community of scholarship and service dedicated to the pursuit of truth and knowledge through teaching, research, and study.
 Academic Integrity is at the core of this enterprise and aligns with the University’s commitment to academic excellence and quality education.
 The Academic Integrity Office supports the University’s commitment to promoting and upholding an environment of Academic Integrity through education, compliance with standards, and prevention of violation of those standards.
 The Academic Integrity Office is also a resource for students and faculty for questions related to issues such as avoiding plagiarism and improper collaboration, or those related to what steps to take when incidents occur.